-If a student is unable to attend a clinical or simulated learning experience due to illness or personal emergency, they are required to notify the clinical faculty by phone or text as soon as possible, and prior to the start of the clinical shift or experiential learning day.
-Students will be required to provide the reason for the absence.
-Faculty may require the student to complete a Statement of Health Clearance prior to returning to the clinical practice setting.
-Absences that are not reported, or not due to illness or personal emergency will be documented as unexcused.
+If a student is unable to attend or complete an experience due to illness or personal emergency the student must notify the clinical or experiential faculty by phone or text as soon as possible.
+Further, if the student experiences personal illness or a personal emergency prior to the start of the clinical shift or experiential learning day that will prevent their attendance, the student should provide notice no later than four hours prior to the start of the experience unless circumstances prevent the student from being able to do so.
+Students will be required to provide the reason for the absence and faculty may require additional documentation substantiating the reason for the absence.
+Faculty also may require the student to complete a Statement of Health Clearance prior to returning to the clinical or experiential setting.
+Absences that are not reported, or are not due to illness or personal emergency, will be documented as unexcused and will require a meeting with the Director.